We love grinding grains at home. Here, I am sharing my experience with the KitchenAid and Mockmill grain mill attachments.

 I had enjoyed my KitchenAid grain mill attachment for some 17 years or so and it had been working well enough for me.

 What I loved most about this attachment is that I can use my trusty old KitchenAid stand mixer instead of having a single-purpose appliance (a dedicated grain mill).

-But more recently, I have been wanting to and needed to grind a very fine flour.
+But more recently, I have been wanting to and needed to grind grains to a very fine flour.
 I was shocked to notice how hot the flour had become from the friction of the grinding stones.

 So I did some research and come across this:

-The Mockmill attachment
+The Mockmill grain mill attachment